 How many weddings have you photographed?

-We have been photographing weddings since January of 2006, which makes us feel really, really old.
-As of the end of 2015, we've shot just over 250 weddings and still remember (most!) of our couples' names!
+We have been photographing weddings since January of 2006, which makes us feel just a little old.
+As of the end of 2020, we've shot about 400 weddings and still remember (most!) of our couples' names!

 Will you hold my date for me?